wildfly-clustering/wildfly-clustering-spring/web/README.md

 :warning: The following configuration instructions deviate from the "WebSession Integration" section of the Spring Session documentation.

+The Spring MVC/Flux documentation directs users to provide an implementation of `org.springframework.web.WebApplicationInitializer`, which is supposed to auto-wire the requisite request filters and listeners.
+However, this mechanism *cannot possibly work correctly* in a specification-compliant Jakarta Servlet container.
+Spring Web's auto-wiring initiates from the [`AbstractReactiveWebInitializer.onStartup(ServletContext)`](https://github.com/spring-projects/spring-framework/blob/v6.1.0/spring-web/src/main/java/org/springframework/web/server/adapter/AbstractReactiveWebInitializer.java#L58) method, where it dynamically registers a `ServletContextListener`.
+Unfortunately for Spring, &sect;4.4 of the Jakarta Servlet specification is very specific about how a container should treat ServletContext events for dynamically registered listeners:

+> If the ServletContext passed to the ServletContextListener’s contextInitialized method where the ServletContextListener was neither declared in web.xml or web-fragment.xml nor annotated with @WebListener then an UnsupportedOperationException MUST be thrown for all the methods defined in ServletContext for programmatic configuration of servlets, filters and listeners.

+Consequently, the only *feasible* way to configure Spring Session via annotations for use in a specification-compliant Jakarta Servlet container is to create the WebApplicationContext from an explicitly defined `ServletContextListener`, rather than from the `HttpSessionApplicationInitializer`.

 1. Define the reactive session manager configuration using one of the 2 annotations described later in this section and any beans required by [Spring Flux](https://docs.spring.io/spring-framework/reference/web/webflux/reactive-spring.html). e.g.